 An obstruction such as fly screens is likely the most effective method for controlling flies.
 They are, however, expensive, sometimes not pretty or practical.
-Flyscreens are more common in areas where flies are an issue for longer periods of time, such in Australia, where the climate is warmer.
-However, some people may be particularly insect’ adverse, and this may be a good option.
+Flyscreens are more common in areas where flies are an issue for longer periods, such as Australia, where the climate is warmer.
+However, some people may be particularly insect’ adverse, and screens may be a good option.

 Residual insecticide in New Zealand is the most common Fly control method used.
 This involves a spray applied to surfaces that flies land on, such as walls and ceilings.
 The residual insecticide can last easily right through the fly season and give relief from this insect without reaching for the fly spray can.
 The advantage of residual treatments is their indoor air quality profile.
 Since the product is static, not airborne, occupants will not inhale it inside the building.

 There are many different products available to pest controllers labelled for fly control.
-Each Pest control operator will tend to have a particular product and method of applying it which they feel is most effective.
-It is important to talk to a professional in your area with experience to ensure a quality product is being applied for the best results.
+Each fly control operator will tend to have a product and method of applying it that they feel is most effective.
+It is important to talk to a professional pest controller in your area with experience to ensure a quality product is being applied for the best results.
 Ecosan can help you with this advice in Auckland.

-Insecticide dispersing machines are becoming a more common tool for the control of flying insects.
+Insecticide dispersing machines are becoming a more common tool for controlling flies.
 When used appropriately, such devices can be very effective.
 They are commonly utilised in commercial settings, such as cafés and restaurants.
-They generally have very low amounts of insecticide dispersed into the air every few minutes, which can prevent insects from venturing into the area.
-The active ingredients are sometimes organic pyrethrums and sometimes synthetic Pyrethroids.
+They generally have very low amounts of insecticide dispersed into the air every few minutes, which prevents insects from venturing into the area.
+The active ingredients are sometimes organic pyrethrums and sometimes synthetic pyrethroids.
 In our experience, not all devices are equal, and some are considerably more effective than others, even when the active ingredients are comparable.
 Their efficacy has more to do with the formulation than the active ingredients.

 UV Light Zappers used to be very common in industrial use, such as bakeries and commercial kitchens.
 Electrified UV lamps attract flies to the device, and the insect is electrocuted, which will usually result in a satisfying crackle and pop.
-However, these devices are no longer used in the pest control industry since the fragments of exploded insect bodies tend to contaminate food products and are considered not very hygienic pest control.
+However, these devices are no longer used in the pest control industry because fragments of exploded insect bodies can contaminate food products and are considered not very hygienic pest control.

 UV Light Traps are a very effective nontoxic and static approach to fly control.
 These traps attract flies in the same manner as Zapper traps, but the flies are isolated in a sticky cardboard trap.
-These have a dual function of trapping the insects, which can be later identified and audited, which can assist in future IPM control and mapping better solutions for ongoing pest control solutions.
-UV lamps have also considerably improved with differing light frequencies to attract flies which are not customarily attracted to blue light (Pure white).
+These have a dual function of trapping the insects, which can be later identified and audited, assisting in future IPM control and mapping better solutions for ongoing pest control solutions.
+UV lamps have also considerably improved with differing light frequencies to attract flies that are not customarily attracted to blue light (Pure white).